ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Clients MUST reject (fail validation) messages containing an incorrect type, or invalid payload.

 When processing incoming gossip, clients MAY descore or disconnect peers who fail to observe these constraints.

-\* The `beacon_attestation` topic is only for interop and will be removed prior to mainnet.

 #### Global topics